 Leverage Managers to Boost Engagement

-Managers directly influence daily employee experience.
+Managers directly influence the daily employee experience.
 Train leaders to provide clear expectations, constructive feedback, and consistent support.
 Strong managerial relationships increase trust, accountability, and overall engagement across teams.

 Overall, consistently applying employee engagement best practices ensures that engagement efforts remain structured, measurable, and aligned with long-term business objectives.